KristianWasas/Kandi/testdata/README.md

 Each datax.text contains the data of done on X unique positions for that version of the algorithm

+data1.text has searches to depth CONST + 0
+data2.text has searches to depth CONST + 2

+CONST varies from position to position

     1 - Total amount of nodes
         a - Nodes at each depth in the primary search b - Nodes at each depth in the quiescence search